Miles Martinet: Surviving aircraft

 A single Martinet survives; it is owned by the Museum of Berkshire Aviation in the United Kingdom.
 The aircraft (RAF serial number MS902) was built in 1943, and spent its operational life in Iceland at RAF Reykjavik.
 In 1949, MS902 was sold to the Akureyri Flying Club and given the Icelandic civil registration TF-SHC.
 The club flew it until it crashed in 1951 near Kopasker in north-east Iceland.
 The wreckage remained at the crash site until 1977, when it was recovered and placed in storage by the Icelandic Aviation Historical Society.

-The aircraft was returned to the United Kingdom in 1996 by the Museum of Berkshire Aviation and has since been the subject of a lengthy restoration project."Martinet Restoration News."
-The Museum of Berkshire Aviation.
-Retrieved: 13 August 2019.
+The aircraft was returned to the United Kingdom in 1996 by the Museum of Berkshire Aviation and has since been the subject of a lengthy restoration project.